nestybox/sysbox/README.md

 ```

 This launches a system container.
 It looks very much like a regular container,
 but it's different under the hood.

-In this container, you can now run system software such as Systemd, Docker,
+Within it can run application or system-level
-Kubernetes, etc., seamlessly and securely, just as you would on a physical host
+software (systemd, dockerd, K8s) inside just as you would in a VM.
+The container
-or virtual machine.

-You can launch inner containers (and even inner privileged containers), with
-strong isolation from the underlying host.
-No more complex docker images or
-docker run commands, and no need for unsecure privileged containers.
+is strongly isolated via the Linux user-namespace.

 The [Sysbox Quickstart Guide](docs/quickstart/README.md) has many usage examples.
 You should start there to get familiarized with the use cases enabled by Sysbox.